Predictive Aggregate Loss Distributions (the PALD sub-module)

 PALD and MPTF

-MPTF allows the modelling of multiple triangles simultaneously - whether different lines of business or layers within the same line.
+MPTF allows the modeling of multiple triangles simultaneously - whether different lines of business or layers within the same line.
 For this type of model, PALD allows the construction of an overall, company-wide picture of the total reserve distribution.
 The distribution of the reserves for the aggregate of the multiple lines, layers, or segments can be calculated.

 The distribution of the aggregate when using MPTF takes into account any correlation between the lines or layers.
 In the case of layers particularly, high correlation can substantially change the distribution of the total reserves and thus the overall risk from the layers.